securityfirst/secfirst.org/umbrella-manual/content/_index.md

 Umbrella has many lessons, giving you simple step-by-step actions of what to do in any given security situation and showing you the best tools to do it with.

-The general flow of lessons are presented in order to replicate the typical way that a user works.
+The general flow of lessons is presented in order to replicate the typical way that a user works.
 Protecting their own information -> Communicating with other people -> Arranging and travelling to a location -> Doing their operations and work -> Dealing with personal issues that may arise-> Seeking support if something goes wrong.

 ![Umbrella lessons menu](/img/lessons.png)